todogroup/osposurvey/2020/questions.md

 * IT
 * Office of the CTO
 * Developer relations, marketing or communications
-* Security and risk compliance
+* Security, compliance, risk management
 * Don't know
 * Other (please specify)
 >LH, note for survey coding, 4/20/20 - added "Security and risk compliance"